Showing posts with label Jesus uses his priests. Show all posts

 In addition, new burdens have been added to the shoulders of the good and faithful priests who, though aging, continue to serve the Lord and his people.
 Now that instead of 75% of Catholics going to Church on Sunday in Québec, Canada, it is more like 5%.
 In a typical inner city parish instead of Sunday offerings around $4,000.00 they probably don't get even $1,000.00.
 Most of our churches are in disrepair and have plaster falling, stones falling out of the walls, leaking roofs, bad plumbing, furnace problems, and the list goes on.

-Many beautiful churches have been condemned as unsafe, closed, and the parishes dissolved because they had been abandoned for decades with only a handful of people going on Sunday and an accumulated need for urgent repairs in the millions of dollars for each church.
+Many beautiful churches have been condemned by city authorities as unsafe and closed them.
+In some cases, the parishes dissolved because they had been abandoned for decades with only a handful of people going on Sunday and an accumulated need for urgent repairs in the millions of dollars for each church.
 Most parishes can't even afford to give their priests the proper salary, or have a full time secretary, or even give a proper salary to their janitor.
 There is only so much that volunteers can do.

 So, what are your options?